rsvim/rsvim.github.io/docs/manual/configuration.md

 ### NPM Package

 A npm package contains the `package.json` file that describing the meta information.
+The package name is specified with the `name` field inside the `package.json`, no longer by the directory name.

 ### Package Dependency